 Our Payment Policy

-Please Note: Acorn Sports Podiatry and Chiropody Services will hearby be referred to as Acorn.
+Please Note: Acorn Sports Podiatry and Chiropody Services will hereby be referred to as Acorn.

-We as podiatrists who are and development and have therefore been recognised by all major healthcare insurance providers for podiatric treatment.
+We as podiatrists who are and development and have therefore been recognized by all major healthcare insurance providers for podiatric treatment.

 If you have a health insurance policy in place then we recommend you notify the podiatrist at the time of the appointment.
 We would require your health insurance form or documentation so this can be completed by our podiatrists and stamped.